Shopify/verdict/README.md

 Every assignment will be logged to `Verdict.logger`.
 For rails apps, this logger will be automatically set to `Rails.logger` so experiment assignments will show up in your Rails log.

 You can override the logging by overriding the `def log_assignment(assignment)` method on the experiment.

+Logging (as opposed to storage) should be used for data analysis.
+The logger requires a write-only / forward-only stream to write to, e.g. a log file, Kafka, or an insert-only database table.

+It's possible to run an experiment without defining any storage, though this comes with several drawbacks.
+Logging on the other hand is required in order to analyze the results.

 ## Contributing